kusanagi/katana-sdk-node/README.md

 Documentation
 -------------

-See the [API](https://kusanagi.io/app#katana/docs/sdk) for a technical reference of the SDK, or read the full [specification](https://kusanagi.io/app#katana/docs/sdk/specification).
+See the [API](https://app.kusanagi.io#katana/docs/sdk) for a technical reference of the SDK.

-For help using the framework see the [documentation](https://kusanagi.io/app#katana/docs), or join the [community](https://kusanagi.io/app#katana/community).
+For help using the framework see the [documentation](https://app.kusanagi.io#katana/docs), or join the [community](https://app.kusanagi.io#katana/community).

 Support
 -------